- Solid-state density-functional theory

 - Embedding of impurities in metal host lattices

-First author of "Error estimates for solid-state density-functional theory predictions: an overview by means of the ground-state elemental crystals".
+First author of "Error estimates for solid-state density-functional theory predictions: an overview by means of the ground-state elemental crystals" (Crit.
+Rev. Solid State) and "Reproducibility in density functional theory calculations of solids" (Science).
 Please visit http://molmod.ugent.be/DeltaCodesDFT/ for more information.

 Nature Materials has dedicated its column 'Material Witness' to our article about the minimum win fraction as a post-Pareto search criterion.